-Under the direction of Deborah Crowley a panel of healthy females (average age 45) trained daily for a period of two weeks in Facial Resistance Training™ ‘FlexEffect’ The results showed and average 35% increase in facial muscle strength.
+Under the direction of Deborah Crowley a panel of 12 healthy females (average age 45) trained daily for a period of two weeks in Facial Resistance Training™ ‘FlexEffect’ The results showed an average 35% increase in facial muscle strength.

 100% of the panelists reported an increase in facial firmness.
-FlexEffect Facialbulding is a new approach in the recover of Bell Palsy.
+FlexEffect Facialbulding is a new approach in the recovery of Bell Palsy.
 Now being offered at Mad River Hospital in Arcata CA.

 Loss of Fat